jnavno/vibration_detection/README.md

     Interrupt wakes up the device.
 The interrupt is disabled.
     Accelerometer and battery gauge are powered on.
     System reads data stream,
-    Evaluates threads it into 3 different categories.
+    Evaluates the vibration waveform using wavelet energy bands and peak patterns to classify it into 3 categories.
     Decides whether to send an alarm or not.
     Battery levels are read and logged.
     Accelerometer and battery gauge are powered off.